fokx/tauri-plugin-android-fs/README.md

 ```

 # Usage
-Currently, this plugin only provides a Rust-side API.
+Currently, this plugin only provides a Rust-side API, not a NPM library.

 Then, there are three main ways to manipulate files:

 ### 1. Dialog